 The TOE in Phase 3 is put under the control of the passport issuing authorities.
 Although no explicit attack against the TOE is assumed under the control of the passport issuing authorities, the TOE is required to have security functionalities that allows only authorized individuals to process the TOE, as the organizational security policy.
-The TOE processes are writing and reading files in the TOE, updating of the transport keys.
+The TOE processes are writing and reading files in the TOE, updating of the transport keys, and disabling of the BAC function in the issuance.